Data Protection Policy

 Introduction

-This Policy sets out the Extra Careful Limited and Remora (trading name of Extra Careful Limited) obligations regarding data protection and the rights of our customers and business contacts (“Data Subjects”) in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation (“GDPR”).
+This Policy sets out Extra Careful Limited and Remora's (trading name of Extra Careful Limited) obligations regarding data protection and the rights of our customers and business contacts ("Data Subjects") in respect of their personal data under:

-The GDPR defines “personal data” as any information relating to an identified or identifiable natural person (a “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+The UK GDPR and DPA 2018 define "personal data" as any information relating to an identified or identifiable natural person (a "data subject"); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.

 This Policy sets out the Company's obligations regarding the collection, processing, transfer, storage, and disposal of personal data.
 The procedures and principles set out herein must be followed at all times by the Company, its employees, agents, contractors, or other parties working on behalf of the Company.